Phone-GWP-group

 Recycling codes for biomaterials

-The European Commission defines recycling codes for biomatter materials like wood, cotton and other fabrics.
+The European Commission defines recycling codes for biomaterials such as wood, cotton, and other fabrics.

 #50 FOR – Wood